-Most of us wonder why kids struggle with Math Word Problems.
-So we thought it would be better to know the root cause first before proceeding with the solutions.
-We got several reasons for this from teachers and parents, but the top three concerns were:
+Most of us ponder why children struggle with word math problems.
+So we decided it would be best to first determine the core problem before moving on with the remedies.
+We received numerous explanations from teachers and parents, but the top three worries were-

-So we recommend you the following Problem Solving Strategies that implies to 2nd grade, 3rd grade, and 4th grade math word problems.
-Teachers need to understand that the only way to conquer math word problems is through engaging classroom approaches that counteract the above mentioned concerns.
+So we recommend you the following Problem-Solving Strategies that apply to 2nd grade, 3rd grade, and 4th grade math word problems.
+Teachers need to understand that the only way to conquer math word problems is through engaging in classroom approaches that counteract the above-mentioned concerns.

-Highlight the relevant information: When your kids start with 2nd-grade math word problems, you need to break the complexity of the problem by highlighting the important parts that matter.
-This can give them a clear idea of what calculations are needed if its addition or subtraction.
+When your kids start with 2nd-grade math word problems, you need to break the complexity of the problem by highlighting the important parts that matter.
+This can give them a clear idea of what calculations are needed if it's addition or subtraction.
 So they can concentrate on those calculations leaving the rest.
 First, you can help them with this and later on advise them to highlight the important part after they read the word problem and carry on the calculations.

-Provide them equation without numbers: With an increase in the complexity of calculations with 3rd-grade math word problems, children find it challenging to extract the correct information out of the word problem.
-So you need to give them word problems with the numbers blotted out.
-Ask them to read the questions and identify if it's an addition problem, subtraction problem, multiplication problem, or a division problem.
-Such ways can help you focus on kid’s analytical skills without having to solve the problem.
+Children struggle to extract the right information from 3rd-grade arithmetic word problems as the intricacy of the computations increases.
+So offer them word puzzles with the numbers wiped out.
+Ask them to read the questions and determine if it's an addition, subtraction, multiplication, or division problem.
+Such approaches allow you to focus on your child's analytical skills without having to solve the problem.

 You need to understand the fact that word problems are a big transition from regular math problems, and these problems require a different set of skills that has to be developed in kids with proper guidance.
-So as a teacher or parent, you need to help kids develop their critical thinking and analytical skills through constant practice so they can succeed in math word problems of all types.
+So as a teacher or parent, you need to help kids develop their critical thinking and analytical skills through constant practice so they can succeed in word math problems of all types.
 98thPercentile can help your child with word math problems.